-Due to the fact that the Belay Master 2 is specifically designed for use with belay devices, we assessed it on its function in this use only.
+Due to the fact that the Belay Master 2 is specifically designed for use with belay devices, we assessed it primarily for this function only.
 This is not the locking carabiner to be taken in the pack on a long overnight climbing trip into the mountains, on ski mountaineering trips or on most multi-pitch climbs.
 It is not intended for such uses, so would perform poorly if used for them.
-What it is meant for, is to keep the rope or belay device from becoming cross loaded against the belay loop, and it does a very good job at this.
-Less of an issue for top roping, where the slack in the rope is (hopefully) managed more attentively, the cross loading of the belay carabiner is more of a problem while belaying a lead climber.
+What it is meant for is to keep the rope or belay device from becoming cross-loaded against the belay loop, and it does a very good job at this.
+Less of an issue for top roping, where the slack in the rope is (hopefully) managed more attentively, the cross-loading of the belay carabiner is more of a problem while belaying a lead climber.

 The downside to this closure is that to stow the locker away on your harness without the plastic gate keeper at risk of popping off while climbing, the carabiner must be locked and unlocked each time, an annoying task if doing anything besides single pitch climbing.

-The DMM Belay Master2 is the heaviest locking carabiner we reviewed, and when considering the plastic gate closure system, is also the bulkiest.
-That did not make too much of a difference to use considering that we were typically only using this carabiner when climbing in areas with pretty short approaches.
+The DMM Belay Master 2 is one of the heaviest locking carabiners we reviewed, and when considering the plastic gate closure system, is also the bulkiest.
+That didn't make too much of a difference to us considering that we were typically only using this carabiner when climbing in areas with pretty short approaches.
 The weight comes not only from the addition of the gatekeeper, but also from the heavier stock used.
-The Belay Master is hot forged and has I-beam construction along the crotch and spine, but the basket is a thicker, rounder stock with a soft angle leading into the spine, making for a durable and long lasting carabiner, something you want when using it as a belay carabiner.
+The Belay Master 2 is hot forged and has I-beam construction along the crotch and spine, but the basket is a thicker, rounder stock with a soft angle leading into the spine, making for a durable and long lasting carabiner, something you want when using it as a belay carabiner.

 This is a locking carabiner specifically designed for use with belay devices to keep them from cross loading against the belay loop, thus reducing their strength.
 In gym climbing and sport climbing applications, this carabiner could be a useful addition to your kit and could help improve your margin of safety.
-For climbers looking for a carabiner to use in a broader variety of situations, continue reading our Best Locking Carabiner Review to find something to suit you.
+For climbers looking for a carabiner to use in a broader variety of situations, we recommend checking out a standard HMS/pear style locker.